Skip to main content

 Azure Application Registration

-You should register an application so Netwrix Auditor can authenticate to Azure and read audit logs
+Register an application so Netwrix Auditor can authenticate to Azure and read audit logs.

 Step 1: Create the App Registration